Business Email Compromise Attack Tactics

 Why it’s used:

-- Appears legitimate since it’s locally recognized and used
+- Appears legitimate since it’s locally recognised and used

 - Ease of use